 The north island of Caye Caulker remains largely untouched and is covered in natural reserves full of interesting wildlife.

 In recent years however, parts of this half of the island have begun to be developed.
 One of those newer developments is the Koko King complex.

 You can reach it by a water taxi which runs every half an hour throughout the day, ferrying people across The Split.

 Alternatively you can just swim the short distance across, or even paddle board or kayak over if you’ve hired one for the day.

 Once there you’ll find a kickass bar built on stilts over the water and calm, clear seas to swim in.
 There’s also a swimming pool for those who prefer chlorine to saline, a restaurant, and plenty of loungers.

 It’s a popular hang out spot for locals and tourists alike.
 And even though it’s just a short hop across The Split, it feels like a world away from the south island.

 Head over to enjoy a bucket of beer with your friends, sample a delicious cocktail or two, and generally chill out for the day in a secluded and laid back environment.

-We loved spotting these tiny critters, and though we only spent about 20 minutes there it’s still one of the best things to do in Caye Caulker.
+We loved spotting these tiny critters, they’re like something from a different planet.
+We only spent about 20 minutes there but it’s still one of the best things to do in Caye Caulker.
 Plus it’s absolutely free to visit.